beardedtim/blog.beardedtim.com/content/posts/throw-away-code.md

 Eventually, some way or how, what you _think_ is true will be proven to be wrong.
 Hell, even Newton was _kinda_ wrong about gravity.
-Fucking Netwon.
+Fucking Newton.
 Do we really think we understand our requirements better than _**fucking Newton**_ understood gravity?
 I am not going to go on record saying that.